-For so long, my husband and I were the only ones that bore the pain of infertility in private and in public we put on our happy faces.
+For so long, my husband and I were the only ones who bore the pain of coping with infertility.
+In public, we put on our happy faces.
 We did our best to help each other cope, while also trying to cope ourselves.
-No one was checking on us or stopping by to make sure we were okay.
-We didn’t get any flowers, cards or casseroles.
-We aren’t supposed to go through grief alone, yet many of us do, and it can feel extremely isolating.

 For the longest time, the only person I would open up to was my husband and I know this responsibility weighed on him heavily.
 He, too, was going through his own emotional battle, while trying to ease my pain and dry all my tears along the way.
 It wasn't until I started talking about my disease to others that I began to heal.